yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 For details on installing and using Npgsql, see [Npgsql documentation](https://www.npgsql.org/doc/).

-To follow a tutorial on building a sample C# application with this driver, see [Build a C++ application](../../quick-start/build-apps/csharp/ysql/).
+To follow a tutorial on building a sample C# application with Npgsql, see [Build a C++ application](../../../quick-start/build-apps/csharp/ysql/).

 #### Install the driver